Exploring Team Dynamics and Leadership

 Sophie Connolly

-Sophie is a first year psychology major studying at the University of San Francisco.
+Sophie is a second year psychology major studying at the University of San Francisco.
 She is an international student athlete from Tasmania, Australia as part of the USF D1 Cross Country Women's team.
 She has a deep curiosity about psychology, and in particular sports performance psychology and hope to go into a clinical field.
 She enjoy sports, the beach, hiking and exploring all of the amazing coffee spots that San Francisco has to offer

 Lab Alumni